-Scattering is a function of frequency, being stronger for higher frequency components of a signal, and also of the size. compressibility, shape, and density of the scatterer, which can be one or more discrete objects, or roughness elements on a continuous surface.
-At low frequencies (wavelength λ much greater than scatterer size, the Rayleigh criterion) scattering is omnidirectional, while at high frequencies the scattering becomes directional (and the object will cast a shadow).
-In general ocean water is turbid for light, but transparent for sound, even at several hundreds of kHz, because suspended particles (grains of clay) are typically 1 to 10 microns in size, which makes them larger than optical wavelengths, but smaller than acoustical wavelengths (a 1-MHz sound wave has a wavelength of 1.5 mm).
-The optical cross section of a typical particle (but not a bubble) is similar to its geometrical crosssection, but its acoustic cross section is much smaller than its geometrical cross-section [6].
-Acoustic backscattering can therefore carry more energy over longer distances than optical wavelengths.
+In general ocean water is turbid for light, but transparent for sound, even at seven handreds of HLA, because suppended particles2 are typically 1 to 10 microns in size, which makes them larger than optical wavelengths, but smaller than acoustical wavelengths (a 1-MHz sound NoNo has a wavelength of 1,5 mn).
+The optical cross-section of a typical particle (but not a bubble) is similar to its geometrical cross-section, but its acoustic cross section is much smaller than its geometrical cross-section [6].
+Acoustic backscattering can therefore carry more energy over longer distances than optical wavelength.